zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

 #### Procedure if the service is not trusted

-You may access a service that is not trusted.
-This may occur when issuing a REST API request to it:
+When you try to access a service with the request similar to:

 **Example:**